 The Effects of Worker Displacement During the Industrial Revolution: Evidence from Sweden (with Niklas Bengtsson and Adrian Poignant)

-Abstract: We combine a novel data source on the 19th-century Swedish iron industry with linked census data to study the consequences of worker displacement during the Second Industrial Revolution.
-Ironworkers displaced by the industrial transformation exited the iron industry at higher rates, were more likely to migrate internally, and ended up in occupations that paid 10% less compared to non-displaced workers.
-While the displacement effects persist over time for workers, we find no evidence of spillovers on their children.
-To our knowledge, this paper is the first to quantify the effects of worker displacement during the Second Industrial Revolution.
+Abstract: We study the consequences of worker displacement during the second industrial revolution using linked census data combined with novel archival data on the 19th-century Swedish iron industry.
+Ironworkers displaced by the industrial transformation exited the iron industry at higher rates, were more likely to internally migrate, and ended up in occupations that paid around 10% less compared to non-displaced workers.
+Regional migration appears to play an important role in mitigating the impact of worker displacement.
+To our knowledge, this paper is the first to quantify the effects of worker displacement during the second industrial revolution.

 The effect of childhood urban residency on earnings: Evidence from Brazil

-Abstract: Despite the large urban-rural income gaps visible across the developing world, it remains unclear to what extent these reflect the causal effect of urban residency.
-This paper presents new evidence by estimating the effect of childhood urban residency on labor market outcomes using an age-at-move design combined with Brazilian census data.
-The analyses show that spending childhood in an urban environment significantly increases earnings and wages in adulthood.
+Abstract: Despite the persistent urban-rural income gaps visible across the developing world, it remains unclear to what extent these reflect the causal effect of urban residency.
+This paper presents new evidence by estimating the effect of urban residency in childhood on labor market outcomes using an age-at-move design combined with Brazilian census data.
+The analyses show that spending childhood in an urban environment significantly increases earnings and wages in adulthood, with little effect on hours worked or labor force participation.
 Around half of the effect is explained by an increase in educational attainment.
 The findings suggest that the previous literature underestimates the impact of urban residency on earnings by 50%.

 Improving school-to-school transitions: the role of information transfers (With Olof Aslund, Per-Anders Edin, Gustaf Gredebäck, Jenny Kiessing, and Matthias Nordin)